aleciabenjamin/fizzbuzz_js/README.md

 #### <strong>Answer<strong>
 When using the triple equals operator (===), one is testing for strict equality where both the type and value have to be the same.
 In the case of double equals (==), one is testing for loose equality where the two values are only compared after Javascript attempts to convert them into a common type.

+4. Explain why we are moving (number % 5 === 0) to the top?

+By moving (5 === 0) above (3 === 0) we are ensuring that the larger number is parsing through the numbers first.
+Because there are numbers divisible by 3 and 5 and the game only allows one expression per number, the largest should be placed first with the smaller next and the smallest last.